umairrrkhan/google-deepmind-hackathon/README.md

 ### 2. AI-Powered Image Generation
 * Generate high-quality comic panel images using natural language prompts
 * Leverage context from previous panels or uploaded images for consistent storytelling
-* Create visually cohesive stories with our Nano Banana AI model
+* Create visually cohesive stories with Google's Nano Banana AI model

 ### 3. Smart Contextual References
 * Use the "@" feature to reference previous panels or uploaded images in your prompts